-Aromas of violets, dark plum and black spice are followed by a fleshy palate of fresh plum and black raspberry flavors, woven with black tea, licorice and truffle.
+Aromas of violets and blueberries are followed by a fleshy palate of blackberry and chocolate, woven with licorice and black tea.
 Elegant tannins add weight and a polished texture and lead to a bright, lush finish.
 Delicious upon release, this Merlot will benefit from five years of cellaring from vintage ... more

 Wine which is produced and bottled under strict supervision and meets all standards to be certified Kosher.